ali-hasehmi/LinuxVM-HyperV/enable-enhanced-session-mode/README.md

       <br>
       <br>

-2. then turn off your virtual machine machine, and then using PowerShell (run as Administrator), you need to enable hv_sock on you machine:
+2. then turn off your virtual machine, and then using PowerShell (run as Administrator), you need to enable hv_sock on your machine:

    ```powershell
    Set-VM -VMName Your_Virtual_Machine_Name__ -EnhancedSessionTransportType HvSocket